LittleGitPhoenix/Data.Plc/README.md

 | `LengthFactor` | This factor will be applied to the length of a dynamic item.
 It should be used if the `LengthPlcItem` does not provide an absolute byte amount, but rather an amount of items. |
 | `LengthLimit` | This is an optional limit that will be applied to the length being read or written. |

-## Read or write errors

-Reading or writing can throw a `ReadOrWritePlcException` that should be handled by consuming code.
-This exception contains two collections identifying which items succeeded and which failed:
-- ValidItems: This is a pure collection of `IPlcItems`that succeeded.
-- FailedItems: This is a tuple containing the failed `IPlcItem`together with an error message.

-:heavy_exclamation_mark: Trying to read or write anything to/from an `IPlc` inheriting from the `Plc` base class that is currently **not connected**, will not fail.
-Rather all `IPlcItems` that are affected will be put on hold until the connection has been established.
-This means that calling ```await plc.ReadItemsAsync(...)``` or ```await plc.WriteItemsAsync(...)``` won't return until the connection is up and running.

 ___

 # PlcMonitor

 Sometimes it may be necessary to monitor data within a plc and react if this data changes.
-This can be done with one of the concrete [`IPlcMonitor` Implementations](#IPlcMonitor-Implementations).
+This can be done with one of the specific [`IPlcMonitor` Implementations](#IPlcMonitor-Implementations).
 The `IPlcMonitor` can be used on its own, or wrapped together with an `IPlc` as an `IMonitorablePlc`.
 Later should be used, if monitoring data is done regularly.
 This way the two dependencies `IPlc` and `IPlcMonitor` can be replaced by just a single `IMonitorablePlc`.

 ___